create3000/x_ite/docs/_posts/components/Core/MetadataBoolean.md

 ## Overview

 MetadataBoolean contains a typed list of values providing metadata information about its parent node.
-Further information about this specific Metadata* node may be provided by a single child Metadata* node with containerField="metadata".
+Further information about this specific Metadata* node may be provided by a single child Metadata* node with `containerField='metadata'.`

 The MetadataBoolean node belongs to the **Core** component and its default container field is *metadata.* It is available from X3D version 3.3 or higher.